simply-nicky/pyrost/docs/tutorials/ms_sim.rst

     :doc:`../reference/classes/ms_propagator` for the full list
     of attributes.

-Whereupon you can generate the beam profile downstream the sample, which is comprised of the direct beam and the convergent beam.
+Whereupon you can generate the beam profile downstream of the sample, which is comprised of the direct beam and the convergent beam.

 .. code-block:: python